 Severe Weather Drill Task Force (SWDTF): this sub-group develops joint simulation training exercises for member companies in the ERCOT Interconnection.

-Human Performance Improvement Task Force (HPITF): this sub-group works to integrate Human Performance principles and industry lessons learned into training.

 The OTWG is responsible for coordinating with ERCOT, the ROS, and other working groups as appropriate to identify and recommend changes to support the Nodal Protocols, Operating Guides, NERC Reliability Standards and training criteria that has operational impacts on the ERCOT System.

 OTWG Membership should consist of representatives from Transmission and/or Distribution Service Providers (“TDSPs”), Transmission Operators, Resource Entities, and Qualified Scheduling Entities (“QSEs”) who, as a part of their duties, are responsible for the training of operational personnel.
-Participation by ERCOT staff is required for the OTWG and its sub-groups, and the Chair or Vice Chair of OTWG should be an ERCOT employee.
+Participation by ERCOT staff is required for the OTWG and its sub-groups.
 Staff of the Public Utility Commission of Texas (“PUCT”), the Texas Reliability Entity (“Texas RE”), NERC and any other appropriate governing agency may participate as well.

 OTWG meetings will consist of both open and closed sessions.
 Participation in open session is not limited to particular types of individuals.
 Meetings of OTWG sub-groups (EOCTF, BSTTF, OTSTF, SWDTF, and HPITF) will be in closed session.
 Members who wish to participate in closed sessions of OTWG or the OTWG sub-groups must sign the appropriate ERCOT Non-Disclosure Agreement (“NDA”) and receive approval from ERCOT.
 To facilitate this process, members may email the ERCOT Legal department at NDA@ercot.com.
 Members must also agree to the terms of the Antitrust Admonition.